devpolant/SwiftyComponents/README.md

 private var users: [CellViewModel] = [] // won't compile
 ```

-**UITableViewDataSource** implementation is very easy, event if you have multiple cell types, because all logic are contained in our view models:
+**UITableViewDataSource** implementation is very easy, even if you have multiple cell types, because all logic are contained in our view models:

 ```Swift
 class ViewController: UIViewController {